xinwenfu/VChat_CFG/README.md

 ## VChat Exploitation
 > [!NOTE]
-> The *updated* VChat server will be required, ensure you are using Version `2.12` or greater.
+> The *updated* VChat server will be required, so ensure you are using version `2.12` or greater.

 This section will use a modified version of the [VChat TRUN ROP](https://github.com/DaintyJet/VChat_TRUN_ROP) walkthrough, as we will use CFG to guard against ROP attacks, as ASLR is enabled through the randomizing of the base address which is required for the CFG implemented by Windows to work and throw exceptions when accessing arbitrary memory locations.
 We will instead be exploiting the `FUNCC` command that has been added to the VChat server.
 ### Initial VChat Configuration